canonical/vanilla-framework/templates/docs/patterns/buttons.md

   </p>
 </div>

+### Default

+A default button can be used to indicate a positive action that isn't necessarily the main call-to-action.

+<div class="embedded-example"><a href="/docs/examples/patterns/buttons/default/" class="js-example">
+View example of the default button pattern
+</a></div>

 ### Neutral

-A neutral button can be used to indicate a positive action that isn't necessarily the main call-to-action.

-<div class="embedded-example"><a href="/docs/examples/patterns/buttons/neutral/" class="js-example">
-View example of the neutral button pattern
-</a></div>
+<span class="p-label--deprecated">Deprecated</span> Neutral button style provided by `p-button--neutral` is exactly the same as default `p-button` styling, so neutral variant is deprecated and will be removed in future version 3.0 of Vanilla.
+Please use `p-button` instead.

 ### Base

 A base button can be used to discretely indicate a secondary action.
-It is often used alongside a neutral button.
+It is often used alongside a default button.

 <div class="embedded-example"><a href="/docs/examples/patterns/buttons/base/" class="js-example">
 View example of the base button pattern